 There are two types of design arguments: (1) the conditions for life were fine-tuned, and (2) life itself was designed.
-The second argument is valid in any kind of creation theory.
-The first argument, however, is not compatible with all creation theories.
-It assumes a Designer, but one who works through evolutionary processes at least in the physical realm.
+The second type of argument is valid in any kind of creation theory.
+However, some evidence for the first type of argument is not compatible with all creation theories.
+This evidence from astrophysics assumes a Designer who works through naturalistic processes in the formation of the physical matter of the universe.